 This time capsule will traditionally contain a nice bottle of wine and some love letters from you to your other half, and vice versa.

 How does a wine box ceremony work?

-On the morning of your wedding (or maybe just before it if things are especially busy) you and your partner will want to take some time to sit down and write each other a love letter of sorts.
-Talk about how you’re feeling in the time right before your wedding and the love you have for each other; be honest, be open and let your love guide what you want to say.
-Most couples tend to write about the reasons they fell in love with each other initially and why they’re choosing to get married now.
+On the morning of your wedding (or maybe just before it if things are hectic), you and your partner will want to take some time to sit down and write each other a love letter of sorts.
+Talk about how you're feeling in the time right before your wedding and the love you have for each other; be honest, be open and let your love guide what you want to say.
+Most couples tend to write about why they fell in love with each other initially and why they're choosing to get married now.
 Make sure you either hand these love letters to your officiant or have someone at the ceremony keep them safe and hold them for you.
-You’ll also need a nice box, usually a wooden one, that can be picked up from a whole range of places from bottle-o’s to arts & crafts stores and many others.
+You'll also need a nice box, usually a wooden one, that can be picked up from a whole range of places from liquor stores to arts & crafts stores and many others.
 You'll also need a nice bottle of red wine or champagne.
-Make sure you check if the bottle you’ll want to use will last a few years, but most should.
+Make sure you check if the bottle you'll want to use will last a few years, but most should.

 When do I open it?